Jack Lemmon as C.C. “Bud” Baxter, mild-mannered insurance accountant

 Baxter wears a simple wristwatch throughout the movie, a classic metal dress watch with a large light-colored round dial on a dark leather strap.

-once again, he wears the exact same suit on new year’s eve (when sheldrake tells him he’s working too hard and needs to relax!) … when sheldrake demands his apartment key again, baxter quits his job on the spot, quitting the ‘junior executive’ bowler that went with it by plopping it on the head of a janitor as he boards the elevator to leave the building one last time
+Baxter wears the same suit on New Year’s Eve when Sheldrake demands his apartment key again and Baxter quits his job on the spot, simultaneously quitting the “junior executive” bowler that went with it by plopping it on the head of a janitor as he boards the elevator to leave the building one last time.

 What to Imbibe

 At Consolidated Life’s “swingin’ party on the 19th floor” to celebrate the holidays, C.C.
 Baxter works up enough liquid courage to approach Fran for the first time in six weeks, taking her by the arm to escort her into the party that he describes as the scene of “human sacrifices… white-collar workers tossed into the computing machines and punched full of those little square holes.”

 “How many drinks did you have?” an amused Fran inquires.
 “Three,” he responds, holding up four fingers.
 “I thought so…” she laughs.

 But if Baxter thought he was drinking before, he has a whole lot of drinking ahead of him, drowning the sorrows of his latest revelation about Fran’s secret love life.
 At a nearby watering hole, he keeps track of his seven (and counting!) martinis by placing each olive-impaled toothpick in a circle like spokes on a wheel.